miR2Trait/miR2Trait/README.md

 **For more details, reproducible examples, and citation, please see**:

 Babu P and Palaniappan A. *miR2Trait: An integrated resource for investigating miRNA-disease associations*.
-2019-2022
+PeerJ (accepted), 2022.

 E-mail: apalaniaATscbt.sastra.edu